Why do I use movement?

 When to go to massage?

 Every physical complaint can have many causes.
-If your symptoms are new or they have suddenly got worse, you are advised to see a doctor, to exclude serious disease or injury.
+If your symptoms are new, or they have suddenly got worse, you are advised to see a doctor, to exclude serious disease or injury.
 If your GP cannot find a clear reason for the symptoms, it is very likely that the cause lies in your muscles or connective tissue and massage can remedy the complaint.
 Note: a diagnosis does not always indicate the cause.
 A diagnosis is often no more than a nice name for the symptoms.
 Besides, a diagnosis searches the cause of the symptoms often in laboratory abnormalities and findings from X-ray, CT or MRI scans, without considering possible causes in the soft tissue which could underlie the findings and which can only be felt with the hands.
 For instance, worn out joints are seldom the cause of pain, but more often the result of tense and pain radiating muscles that hinder the correct motion of the joints.
 Even when the pain has a cause outside the muscles or connective tissue, massage is often beneficial.
 Pain causes always extra tension in muscles that try to protect the painful spot.
 In case of acute injury, this tension is often useful, but in the long term the tight muscles only worsen the pain and delay the recovery.

 If the complaint does not require immediate medical investigation or urgent medical treatment, it always makes sense to try out a massage.
 Pain killers only relieve the symptoms, but my massage is directed to the probable cause of the pain and has no harmful side effects.
 Compared to surgery, massage is cheap and has, when carried out skilfully, a negligible risk of complications or negative irreversible consequences.
 Massage is also useful in supporting exercise therapy prescribed by a physiotherapist.
 It is much more pleasant and effective to exercise with flexible muscles and connective tissue.

-Examples of conditions which I treat
+Examples of conditions that I treat

 Excessive tension in muscles and connective tissue, as well as reduced mobility of nerves and joints, can cause many symptoms or can intensify the symptoms of other medical conditions.
 Below follows a list of typical complaints that possibly can be relieved or cured through massage.
 Some conditions react on the average better to massage than other ones.
 Because each symptom can have many possible causes, it is generally not possible to predict if my massage will be good for a particular complaint.
 However, as said, if there is no medical contraindication, it makes always sense to try out a massage.